Switzerland Employer of Record

 Unless spelled out differently in an employment contract or collective labor agreement, written notice of termination must be provided:

-- During the probationary period, seven days’ notice is required
+- During the probationary period (which may not exceed three months), seven days’ notice is required

 - After the probationary period but during the first year of service, one month’s notice